-Visible from the air as you fly into Faro Airport, Ria Formosa natural park is a labrynth of canals, islands, swamps and sandbanks.
+Visible from the air as you fly into Faro Airport, Ria Formosa Nature Park is a labyrinth of canals, islands, swamps and sandbanks.
 This wonderful park is a haven for migratory birds and has been voted one of the Seven Natural Wonders of Portugal.

 Boat tours around the Ria Formosa waterways typically run for three to four hours.
-You could easily spend a day split between a boat tour and a few hours on one of the fabulous beaches on any of the three main islands: Ilha do Farol, Ilha Deserta or Ilha da Culatra.
-The Natural Park is on Faro’s doorstep so it should definitely be on your list of things to do while staying in Faro.
+You could easily spend a day split between a boat tour and a few hours at one of the fabulous beaches on any of the three main islands: Ilha do Farol, Ilha Deserta or Ilha da Culatra.
+The nature park is on Faro’s doorstep so it should definitely be on your list of things to do while staying in Faro.

 Just an hour’s drive to the west of Faro is Lagos, one of the most popular towns in the Algarve.
 As well as beautiful beaches, the town of Lagos has a charming historic centre surrounded by ancient Moorish walls, overlooking a picturesque estuary and harbour.
 Fascinating buildings in the town include the Santo Antonio church, Mercado dos Escravos (Europe’s first slave market) and 17th century Bandeira Fort.